Gov. Kemp Urges Buckhead City Debate: Atlanta Mayor ‘Needs to Feel Pressure’ on Crime

 Dickens, in an attempt to find alternative answers for supporters of Buckhead City deannexation — which would ultimately cripple Atlanta’s economy — has shown signs of becoming more receptive to Atlanta’s policing needs.
 Dickens’ stance represents a noticeable shift after the Georgia Democrat, a former councilman, voted in favor of quite literally defunding the Atlanta Police Department in the aftermath of George Floyd’s killing.

-Kemp said, “You need to change the policies that the last mayor had that weren’t working,” adding that as governor he has responded to crime by budgeting state funds for the Georgia Board of Investigations (GBI) and attorney general to target gangs that he believes are at the root of much of the violent crime.
+Kemp said of Atlanta’s leadership, “You need to change the policies that the last mayor had that weren’t working,” adding that as governor he has responded to crime by budgeting state funds for the Georgia Board of Investigations (GBI) and attorney general to target gangs that he believes are at the root of much of the violent crime.

 “If you look at the Buckhead area and look at the crime figures, they’re actually as good as anywhere in the city right now because the State Patrol, under my leadership, and the crime suppression unit, has been doing this work,” Kemp said.
 “We’ve got money in the budget this year for the GBI and the Attorney General’s Office to have further resources to go after street gangs.
 They’re involved in a lot of this.
 And so, you know, while everybody else is talking in debate and saying they’ll do this that and the other, what you have in myself, as the governor — and the people of Buckhead know this — is actually doing something about crime.”